Skip to content

 According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.

-2. Analyzes data to prepare plans and projections of future conditions and trends concerning public transit activities.
+2. Analyzes data to prepare plans and projections of future conditions and trends concerning public transit activities; creates and/or maintains databases to systematically organize transportation statistics.

-3. Supervises and/or coordinates transportation projects by coordinating the efforts of a group of subordinates or peers toward completion of various phases of work in transit or transportation planning.
+3. Supervises and/or coordinates transportation projects by coordinating the efforts of a group of subordinates or peers toward completion of various phases of work in transportation planning.

-4. Evaluates technical aspects of transit or transportation projects involving various transit modes; i.e., light rail, trolley coach, motor coach and cable car; auto traffic, and pedestrian/bicycle.
+4. Evaluates and makes recommendations on technical aspects of transportation projects planning, capital and/or operating projects involving various transit modes such as light rail, trolley coach, motor coach and cable car, circulator and commuter shuttle services, commercial ground transportation options; as well as auto traffic; bicycle and pedestrian transportation and paratransit parking.

-5. Makes presentations to community, business, airport tenants or transportation agencies to explain and develop transportation agencies, transportation planning or projects and coordinate with other peer working groups and public agencies.
-May represent department at the Board of Supervisors or various City Commissions.
+5. Makes presentations to community, business, airport tenants or transportation agencies, and other groups to explain and develop transportation agencies, transportation planning or projects and coordinate with other peer working groups and public agencies.

-6. Designs, prepares and/or directs the preparation of visual materials, signage information panel displays including graphs, charts, maps and models to illustrate presentations of transit or transportation projects; develops databases for tenant related transportation statistics; develops concepts and orders signage within terminals and information display panels and informational brochures.
+6. Designs, prepares and/or directs the preparation of visual materials, signage information panel displays including graphs, charts, maps and models to illustrate presentations of transit or transportation projects; develops concepts and orders signage within terminals and information display panels and informational brochures.

-7. Reviews and interprets legislation , codes and regulations, and applies transportation and other planning legislation to the development and implementation of transit and transportation projects.
+7. Reviews and interprets legislation, codes and regulations, and applies transportation and other planning legislation to the development and implementation of transit and transportation projects and policies.

-Knowledge of: the principles, practices and techniques of various phases of urban mass transit and/or transportation planning; statistical and research methods; data sources for transit/transportation research; transportation information presentation techniques and Environment Impact Analysis.
+Knowledge of: the principles, practices, and techniques of various phases of public transportation and/or transportation planning; statistical and research methods; drafting, mapping and information dissemination techniques; transportation/transit regulations, computer-assisted evaluations techniques; data sources for transit/transportation research; transportation information presentation techniques and Environment Impact Analysis.

-Ability to: coordinate and supervise projects; analyze and solve problems; communicate clearly; write technical reports; deal tactfully and effectively with the general public, governmental officials, professional and technical persons and other employees; and use basic computer applications.
+Ability or Skill to: manage projects; analyze and solve problems; communicate ideas clearly and concisely; write various documents; deal tactfully and effectively with the public, governmental officials, professional and technical persons and other employees; and use relevant computer applications.

 MINIMUM QUALIFICATIONS